taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatGPT-Assistant](https://github.com/pierxuy/chatgpt-assistant) - ChatGPT conversation assistant based on Streamlit, which can be used without scientific internet access and can be deployed for free in the cloud.
 It supports multiple windows, voice communication, conversation retention, context presets, and parameter adjustment functions.
  * [dev-chatgpt-prompts](https://github.com/pickleboxer/dev-chatgpt-prompts) - 📚 Personal collection of ChatGPT prompts for developers!
  * [prompta](https://github.com/iansinnott/prompta) - ChatGPT UI that is keyboard-centric, mobile friendly, can syncs chat history across devices and search past conversations.
+ * [ChatGPT-Prompt-Sample-Japanese](https://github.com/dahatake/chatgpt-prompt-sample-japanese) - This is a sample of ChatGPT's prompt.

 |Name|GitHub Stars|Language|License|